Why a book?

 The success of the site has meant I’ve had many publishers approaching me to publish a book, but the Unbound idea seems best for me.
 Let the people who like the site help me make the book.
 There will be plenty of chance for me to share progress and ask for advice as it goes along.
 We aim to publish in a year’s time.

 In November of 1905, an enraged Mark Twain sent this superb letter to J. H. Todd, a patent medicine salesman who had just attempted to sell bogus medicine to the author by way of a letter and leaflet delivered to his home.
 According to the literature Twain received (p1,p2,p3,p4), the 'medicine' in question - The Elixir of Life - could cure such ailments as meningitis (which had previously killed Twain's daughter in 1896) and diphtheria (which had also killed his 19-month-old son).
 Twain, himself of ill-health at the time and very recently widowed after his wife suffered heart failure, was understandably furious and dictated the following letter to his secretary, which he then signed.

 This book is now published.
-The first edition has sold out but you can pre-order the second special edition (with red binding) for delivery in early Summer 2014.
+The first printing has sold out but you can pre-order the second printing for delivery in early Summer 2014.

-The first edition has sold out but you can pre-order the second special edition (with red binding) for delivery in early Summer 2014
+The first printing has sold out but you can pre-order the second printing for delivery in early Summer 2014

 Beautiful, collectible first edition signed by Shaun

 All the above plus 2 tickets to the launch party and a limited edition notepad, with each sheet featuring the letterheads of famous people